 - Sometimes The Movie Is Better Than The Book

 - 13 Scenes From Book to Film Adaptations That Were Lifted Straight From The Page

-Due out on September 30th, Miss Peregrine's Home for Peculiar Children has the potential to be a Tim Burton classic.
+Released on September 30th 2016, Miss Peregrine's Home for Peculiar Children is a Tim Burton classic.
 It's jam-packed with Burton's characteristic sense of the macabre, and is filled with that strange sense of wonder you associate with the man who reinvented Gotham in 1989's Batman.
 I truly hope the film is a success — I want to see more of this peculiar world!

 Are you excited for Miss Peregrine's Home for Peculiar Children?
 Let me know in the comments!